BitteProtocol/make-agent/README.md

    - `-u, --url <url>`: The URL where your agent is hosted (optional)

    If no URL is provided, the command will attempt to determine the URL automatically through environment variables.
+   In particular, see [deployed-url.ts](src/utils/deployed-url.ts) for various deployment configurations.

 1. ### **`contract`**: Scaffold a basic agent from a NEAR contract that has an ABI
    Usage: